Accredited Mental Health Courses: MHFA, TWM & PHS

 MHFA as an Administrative Control Measure

 Within a robust hazard mitigation hierarchy, MHFA training functions as a recognized, proactive Administrative Control within an organization's broader IRS framework.
 Just as an employer implements policies, signage, and training to control physical machinery risks, training MHFAiders builds immediate response capacity within the workforce to manage Psychosocial Hazards.
-In jurisdictions aligning with modern OHS standards or ISO 45003, deploying these administrative controls is a foundational step toward proving due diligence to inspectors.
+In jurisdictions aligning with modern OHS standards or CSA-Z1003, deploying these administrative controls is a foundational step toward proving Due Diligence.

 Navigating the Duty to Inquire and the Duty to Accommodate